 Change the second paragraph of 9.19.2.6 and divide it in to five paragraphs as indicated:

 After transmitting a frame that requires an immediate acknowledgment, the STA shall perform eitherof the acknowledgment procedures, as appropriate, that are defined in 9.3.2.9 (ACK procedure) and 9.20.3 (Data and acknowledgment transfer using immediate Block Ack policy and delayed Block Ack policy).
 The short retry count for an MSDU or A-MSDU that is not part of a Block Ack agreement or for an MMPDU shall be incremented every time transmission of a frame of length less than or equal to dot11RTSThreshold fails for that MSDU, A-MSDU, or MMPDU.
 When dot11RobustAVStreamingImplemented is true, the short drop-eligible retry count for an MSDU or A-MSDU that is not part of a Block Ack agreement or for an MMPDU shall be incremented every time the(#2283) transmission of a frame of length less than or equal to dot11RTSThreshold fails for that MSDU, A-MSDU, or MMPDU in which(#2283) the HT Control field is present and the DEI field is set.
+The unsolicited retry counter shall be incremented after the transmission of every A-MSDU that is transmitted using the GCR unsolicited retransmission policy. (#2335)

 QSRC[AC] shall be incremented every time transmission of an A-MPDU or frame of length less than or equal to dot11RTSThreshold fails, regardless of the presence or value of the DEI field.
 When dot11RobustAVStreamingImplemented is true, QSDRC[AC] shall be incremented every time transmission of an A-MPDU or frame where the HT Control field is present, the DEI field is set to 1 and the length of the frame is less than or equal to dot11RTSThreshold fails.
 This short retry count and the QoS STA QSRC[AC] shall be reset when an A-MPDU or frame of length less than or equal to dot11RTSThreshold succeeds.
 When dot11RobustAVStreamingImplemented is true, the QoS STA QSDRC[AC] shall be reset when an A-MPDU or frame of length less than or equal to dot11RTSThreshold succeeds, regardless of the presence or value of the DEI field.